40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

 After deployment you will be shown the IP address of all deployed components.
-Both FortiGate VMs are accessible using the public IPs attached on the external Load Balancer or their private IPs on the management subnet using HTTPS on port 443 and SSH on port 22.
+Both FortiGate VMs are accessible using the public IP attached on the external Load Balancer using HTTPS port 40030, 40031 and SSH port 50030 50031.
+They are also acessible using their private IPs on the internal subnet using HTTPS on port 443 and SSH on port 22.

 ## Requirements and limitations